SpongeBobSun/mCalendarView/README.md

 		MarkStyle.RIGHTSIDEBAR

-To specify a mark style, use `setMarkedStyle(int style)` function in mCalendarView.
+To specify the default / global highlight style, use `setMarkedStyle(int style)` function in mCalendarView.

 	mCalendarView calendarView = ((mCalendarView) findViewById(R.id.calendar));
 	calendarView.setMarkedStyle(MarkStyle.BACKGROUND);

-Default mark style is change background color.
+Default highlight style is change background color.

-To specify a mark style and mark color, use `setMarkedStyle(int style, int color)` function in mCalendarView.
+To specify the default / global highlight style and color, use `setMarkedStyle(int style, int color)` function in mCalendarView.

+To specify a highlight style and color for one day, use `setMarkStyle(MarkStyle markStyle)` function in DateData.

 You can get screenshots of each mark styles in `More ScreenShots` Section